sulu/sulu/UPGRADE.md

 ### User entity getUsername method deprecated

-The sulu `User` entity the `getUsername` method is deprecated and replaced with `getUserIdentifier`:
+In the sulu `User` entity the `getUsername` method is deprecated and replaced with `getUserIdentifier`:

 ```diff
 -$user->getUsername();